Kailani Craine: 2021–2022 season

 Following not making the free skate at the World Championships, Craine sought a second opportunity to qualify a berth for Australia at the 2022 Winter Olympics by competing at the 2021 CS Nebelhorn Trophy.
 She placed fourth in the short program and tenth in the free skate, for seventh place overall and the sixth of six available places.
 Competing next at the 2021 CS Finlandia Trophy, Craine placed sixteenth before concluding the fall season by finishing eighth at the 2021 CS Golden Spin of Zagreb.

 With the Australian championships cancelled for a second year, Craine was assigned to the 2022 Four Continents Championships in Tallinn to compete for her country's Olympic spot against domestic rival Victoria Alcantara.
 Craine finished twelfth at the event, five ordinals and twenty-five points ahead of Alcantara.
 Days later, she was named to the Australian Olympic team.
 Craine called this "the end goal" of the preceding four years, which she was proud to have achieved.
-She was twenty-ninth in the short program of the Olympic women's event, and did not advance to the free skate.
-She went on to finish the season with a twenty-second place finish at the 2022 World Championships.
+She was twenty-eighth in the short program of the Olympic women's event after she doubled her triple lutz, and did not advance to the free skate.
+She went on to finish the season with a twenty-second-place finish at the 2022 World Championships.